Creating software containers#

 # Generated by Neurodocker and Reproenv.

-FROM neurodebian:bullseye
+FROM neurodebian:latest

 RUN apt-get update -qq \